zoffline/zwift-offline/README.md

   * Run `Host Changer`, select created `hosts.txt` file and press the button
   * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer VPN" app.
 * Patch after every installation or update:
-  * Install/update Zwift from Google play, do not start it.
+  * Install/update Zwift from Google play, but do not start it yet.
     * If you have already started it go to `Android Settings > Applications > Zwift` and clear data or uninstall and reinstall the app.
-  * Open `ZofflineObb` apk and run it (allow access to storage)
+  * Open the `ZofflineObb` app and run it (allow access to storage)
   * Wait for process to finish (5-10min)
   * Run Zwift, hopefully it verifies download and runs
-* Play zwift:
+* Play Zwift:
   * Host Changer button must be ON
   * Start Zwift and sign in using any email/password
     * If multiplayer is enabled, access `https://<zoffline ip>/signup/` to sign up and import your files.
 (You must accept an invalid certificate alert).